massplatform/bidsim/README.md

 node bidsim --help
 node --userdirectory "C:\Users\[USERNAME]\AppData\Local\Google\Chrome\User Data"
 ```
 Replace all incoming bids with a new ADM and new price.
-Also bid on everything available placement remaining with a fake bid at 10 dollars
+Also bid on every available placement remaining with a fake bid at 10 dollars
 ``` bash
 node bidsim -pren 1000
 node --replaceprice --replaceadm --everything --newprice 1000